 The nail knot is a very strong friction-style knot.
 The leader is wrapped around the soft fly line in coils then pulled tight.
 With this action, the leader grips and squeezes the fly line, creating a very strong connection without much bulk.

 The nail knot got its name from the original use of a nail as a guide to thread the tag end through the coils.
 You can use a nail if you’d like, but a small tube or straw is a much better tool for the job.

-The loop-to-loop connection is very useful when connecting two lines that you may want to separate in the future.
+The loop-to-loop connection is useful when connecting two lines that you may want to separate in the future.
 It’s a very strong leader-to-line connection but allows you to change your leader without having to retie any knots.

 To create a loop-to-loop connection, your fly line must have a welded loop in place, and your leader must have a loop tied at the butt end.
-Knotless tapered leaders often come with pre-tied loops, but if not, use a perfection loop — one of the quickest and easiest loop knots to tie.
+Knotless tapered leaders often come with pre-tied loops.
+But if not, use a perfection loop — one of the quickest and easiest loop knots to tie.

 With your two loops ready, slip the loop on the leader through the loop on the fly line.
 Then, thread the tag end of the leader through the loop on the leader and pull tight.